usubalang/usuba/work.md

 The sections I'm using are:
 - *Done*: what I've done during the day.
+- *Example*: concrete example of what I've done (so basically, commands to run).
 - *Status*: comments about what I've done, and what I should do.
 - *TODO*: what I plan to do next.
 *Status* and *TODO* kinda overlap some times... maybe I'll merge them.